-A lifelong Washingtonian, Marziah Kiehn (Mar’ zee-ah Keen) grew up in Bellingham where she still maintains a residence.
+A lifelong Washingtonian, Marziah Kiehn (Mar’ zee-ah Keen) grew up in Bellingham and returned to live there in 2019.
 She graduated from Washington State University with a major in Public Administration/Political Science and minors in English and History and holds a Master’s degree in Land Use Planning from Portland State University.
 Marziah has worked for several Oregon and Washington local, county, regional and state governmental units, including the Washington House of Representatives, the Higher Education Coordinating Board, and the Office of Financial Management, the Governor’s budget office.
-Before deciding to stay in state service, she completed coursework for a Master’s in Education with special emphasis on Native American learners.
+Before deciding to stay in state service to accept a career defining project in higher education, she completed coursework for a Master’s in Education with special emphasis on Native American learners.

 In July 2015, Marziah retired from the Washington Department of Enterprise Services (formerly the Department of General Administration) where she managed construction projects and budgets for the community and technical colleges, including the establishment of the University of Washington-Bothell/Cascadia Community College Campus.

-She has been an Olympia branch member for over 25 years after joining in Portland, Oregon and is a dual branch member of Bellingham.
-She was a Tech Trek dorm monitor at PLU in 2016 and looks forward to future camp involvement.
+She has been an AAUW member over 30 years after joining in Portland, Oregon and is a dual branch member of Online, Olympia, and Whatcom (formerly Bellingham) branches.
+She served as State Finance Director for two terms, was a Tech Trek dorm monitor at PLU and EWU for three years and camp director for one session.

 Marziah comes from a family of educators and traveling background.
-Her name is Persian and she encourages those who are linguistically challenged to call her “Marz”.
+Her name is Persian and she encourages those who are uncertain of pronunciation to call her “Marz”.